zucchinicheesecake/JulesChallange/README.md

 - **Innovative** - Introduce novel features or improvements over existing cryptocurrencies
 - **Jules-themed** - All naming, branding, and terminology should relate to Jules
 - **Built from scratch** - No forks or modifications of existing chains
+- **Written in Rust** - All core blockchain, wallet, and infrastructure code must be implemented in Rust

 ## Technical Requirements

 ### Blockchain Core

-- Design and implement a custom blockchain architecture
+- Design and implement a custom blockchain architecture **in Rust**
 - Create a unique consensus mechanism (not just copy Proof of Work/Stake)
 - Implement proper cryptographic hashing and digital signatures
 - Design block structure and transaction format